julien-boudry/Condorcet/Docs/api-reference/Candidate Class/Candidate--setName().md

 ```

 Change the candidate name.
 *If this will not cause conflicts if the candidate is already participating in elections and would namesake.
-This situation will throw an exception.*
+This situation will throw an exception.*.

 ## Parameter